 1. You might not need to put as much money down as you think.
-Many people believe you need to put 20% down to buy a house.
+Many potential homebuyers believe you need to put 20% down to buy a house.
 But that’s not realistic for most people, and it’s not necessary.
 Some first-time homebuyer programs require as little as 3% down, and if you qualify for a VA or USDA loan, you won’t have to make a down payment at all.
 As a first-time buyer, you may also qualify for down payment assistance programs that can provide loans and grants to help with your down payment and closing costs.

 4. You’ll want to maintain your credit.
 Your debt-to-income (DTI) ratio is the amount of money you owe compared to the amount you earn.
-Experts recommend keeping the ratio below 36%.
+Many experts recommend keeping the ratio below 36%.
 If you take steps now to start reducing the amount of debt you owe, you may be able to qualify for a larger mortgage or lower interest rate.
 Now is not the time to open a new line of credit or do any major spending, and be sure to keep paying your bills on time.

 5. You need money for closing costs.
 In addition to your down payment, you’ll also need to pay for closing costs, which include homeowners insurance, property taxes, title fees, and other items.
 Closing costs typically range from 3% to 5% of the home’s purchase price, but you’ll see your exact closing costs on a document called a Closing Disclosure.
-Because you are a first-time buyer, you may qualify for grants that assist with closing costs.
-Also, it is not uncommon for sellers to help cover certain costs or for your lender to be able to roll some of the expenses into your mortgage financing.
+Because you are a first-time buyer, you may qualify for grants that assist with these costs.
+Also, it’s not uncommon for sellers to help cover certain costs or for your lender to be able to roll some of the expenses into your mortgage financing.